hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 <figure id="fig_norm">
     <img src="{{ site.url }}/public/images/2021-12-01-unnormalized-resnets/normalisation_dimensions.svg" alt="visualization of normalization methods">
     <figcaption>
-        Figure&nbsp;2: Normalisation methods (Batch, Layer, Instance and Group Normalisation) and the parts of the input they compute their statistics over.
+        Figure&nbsp;2: Normalization methods (Batch, Layer, Instance and Group Normalization) and the parts of the input they compute their statistics over.
         Different dimensions are visualized (and explained) in Figure&nbsp;<a href="#fig_dims">1</a>.
         The lightly shaded region for LN indicates how it is typically used for image data.
         Image has been adapted from (<a href="#wu18groupnorm">Wu & He, 2018</a>).
     </figcaption>
 </figure>

-Instead of normalising the inputs, it is also possible to get a normalising effect by rescaling the weights of the network ([Arpit et al., 2016](#arpit16normprop)).
+Instead of normalizing the inputs, it is also possible to get a normalizing effect by rescaling the weights of the network ([Arpit et al., 2016](#arpit16normprop)).
 Especially in convolutional networks, this can significantly reduce the computational overhead.
 With **Weight Normalization (WN)** ([Salimans & Kingma, 2016](#salimans16weightnorm)), the weight vectors for each neuron are normalized to have unit norm.
 This idea can also be found in a(n independently developed) technique called **Normalization Propagation (NP)** ([Arpit et al., 2016](#arpit16normprop)).